jouvetg/igm/examples/paleo-alps/README.md

 # Vizualize results

-After any run, you may plot some results with companion python scripts (plot-result.py), or vizualize results with `ncview ex.nc`.
+After any run, you may plot some results with companion python scripts (plot-result.py), or vizualize results with `ncview output.nc`.

 # References